SWxTREC/msis/README.md

 ## After you fork

+You *might* need to change the following items:

+* `src/favicon.ico` (unless you want to use the LASP logo)
+* the Google Analytics ID in `src/environments/environment.prod.ts`
+* the site's theme colors in `src/theme/theme-colors.scss`

-You will need to change the following items:
+You *will* need to change the following items:

 * the name of the app in `package.json`
 * the name of the project in `angular.json` -- change all instances of `base-app` to the name of your project